Language Models are Super Mario: Absorbing Abilities from Homologous Models as a Free Lunch: Methodology

 where $\lambda$ is the scaling term to determine the importance of the models to be merged.
 When equipped with DARE, the calculation process of Task Arithmetic is rewritten as

-In \secref{section-4-merging-methods-with-DARE}, we find that DARE can significantly improve the performance of Task Arithmetic when merging multiple LLMs.
-It is also worth noticing that DARE is employed as a preprocessing technique and can be generally applied to any existing model merging methods, such as Average Merging \cite{DBLP:conf/icml/WortsmanIGRLMNF22}, Fisher Merging \cite{DBLP:conf/nips/MatenaR22}, RegMean \cite{DBLP:conf/iclr/Jin0P023}, and TIES-Merging \cite{DBLP:journals/corr/abs-2306-01708}.
-We will validate its generalizability in \secref{section-4-merging-methods-with-DARE}.
+The expression $\text{DARE}\left(\bm{\theta}_{\text{SFT}}^{t_k}, \bm{\theta}_{\text{PRE}}, p\right)$ signifies the process of deriving delta parameters from $\bm{\theta}_{\text{SFT}}^{t_k}$ and $\bm{\theta}_{\text{PRE}}$, eliminating delta parameters based on drop rate $p$ following \equref{equ:drop_rescale}, and finally combining the sparsified delta parameters with $\bm{\theta}_{\text{PRE}}$ to obtain $\bm{\theta}_{\text{DARE}}^{t_k}$.
+In \secref{section-4-merging-methods-with-DARE}, we find that DARE can effectively improve the performance of Task Arithmetic when merging multiple LMs.
+It is also worth noticing that DARE is a versatile plug-and-play module and can be applied to any model merging methods, such as Average Merging \cite{DBLP:conf/icml/WortsmanIGRLMNF22}, Fisher Merging \cite{DBLP:conf/nips/MatenaR22}, RegMean \cite{DBLP:conf/iclr/Jin0P023}, and TIES-Merging \cite{DBLP:journals/corr/abs-2306-01708}.